Pushing React Further: Reacting Fast

 To avoid wasting time rendering components which return the same DOM, React provides a way to skip the rendering of unchanged components.
-Before a component is rendered, i.e., before its render method is called, React provides a hook — shouldComponentUpdate — to check whether a component should be rendered or not given its new state and properties.
-Skipping the rendering of a component will also skip the rendering of its descendants resulting in a performance shortcut.
+Before a component is rendered, meaning, before its rendering method is called, React provides a hook — shouldComponentUpdate — to check whether a component should be rendered or not, depending on its new state and properties.
+Skipping the rendering of a component will also skip the rendering of its descendants resulting in a performance boost.

 We gave it a try and introduced shouldComponentUpdate for lists and list items, and saw a remarkable increase in performance.

 So with this new version, a developer won’t have to worry about this problem, since the platform will take care of it.

 TIP: By default, React renders all components, so if you want a performance boost, you have to implement shouldComponentUpdate or use PureRenderMixin.

 The shouldComponentUpdate function should be as fast as possible.
 Comparisons between old and new state/properties done at this point should be made by equals (===) operator.
 Avoid mutating the state or properties of your components, as it slows down simple (shallow) comparisons.

 Using Immutable data structures is great to speed up comparisons because you only have to compare object references — which is cheap.
 Immutability allows referential comparisons but itis also faster when comparing nested information (common case in OutSystems applications).
 When the structures graph changes, every node up to the root is also updated (recreated).
 So there’s no need to perform deep comparisons because every node in the graph is updated whenever any of the descendants change.